Configure Windows diagnostic data in your organisation

 All crash dump types, including heap dumps and full dumps.

 Customers can set the diagnostic data level in both the user interface and with existing management tools.
 Users can change the diagnostic data level in the Diagnostic data setting.
 In the Settings app, it is in Privacy\Feedback & diagnostics.
-They can choose between Basic, Enhanced and Full.
+They can choose between Basic and Full.
+The Enhanced level will only be displayed as an option when Group Policy or Mobile Device Management (MDM) are invoked with this level.
 The Security level is not available.

 IT pros can use various methods, including Group Policy and Mobile Device Management (MDM), to choose a diagnostic data level.
 If you’re using Windows 10 Enterprise, Windows 10 Education or Windows Server 2016, the Security diagnostic data level is available when managing the policy.
-Setting the diagnostic data level through policy overrides users’ choices.
-The remainder of this section describes how to do that.
+Setting the diagnostic data level through policy sets the upper boundary for the users’ choices.
+To disable user choice after setting the level with the policy, you will need to use the "Configure telemetry opt-in setting user interface" group policy.
+The remainder of this section describes how to use group policy to configure levels and settings interface.

 Manage your diagnostic data settings